confluentinc/kafka-streams-examples/src/main/java/io/confluent/examples/streams/microservices/README.md

 To play with the ecosystem code, or fork your own project, the simplest way is to run the tests and fiddle from inside your IDE.
 Each test boots a self-contained Kafka cluster so it's easy to play with different queries and configurations.
 The best place to start is [EndToEndTest.java](https://github.com/confluentinc/kafka-streams-examples/blob/3.3.1-post/src/test/java/io/confluent/examples/streams/microservices/EndToEndTest.java)

-If you prefer to run the services individually [try the quickstart](https://github.com/confluentinc/quickstart-demos/blob/5.0.0-post/microservices-orders/README.md)  which runs them all in docker with the Confluent Kafka run from the CLI
+If you prefer to run the services individually [try the quickstart](https://github.com/confluentinc/quickstart-demos/blob/5.0.0-post/microservices-orders/README.md)  which runs all the services for you with the Confluent Kafka run from the CLI.
+Control Centre and Elasticsearch are in there too.

 # Running the Examples:
 * Requires Java 1.8